Who we are…

 Director, Operational Lead & Caseworker

-I have always been interested in issues around justice, or the lack of it.
-As a migrant myself I still remember moving here as a two year old from India.
+Maria has always been interested in issues around justice, or the lack of it.
+As a migrant herself she still remembers moving here as a two year old from India.

-I am grateful to be working with people who are vulnerable through circumstances outside their control – war, famine, hostile environment policy.
-I learn form them daily about what is most crucial to a meaningful existence.
+Maria is grateful for the experience of working with people who are vulnerable through circumstances outside their control – whether it be war, famine, or hostile environment policy.
+She knows she learns from them daily about what is most crucial to a meaningful existence.

 Meeting these individuals creates a wider understanding of the importance of a strong community and how it can help carry people through the hardest of times.